maniospas/Blombly/docs/setup.md

 ## Hello world!

-Make a first program to demonstrate compilation and interpretation.
 Create the following example file, where the *.bb* extension is associated with Blombly source code.
 Then run the language's interpreter followed by the file name.
 If a message starting with `( ERROR )` appears, everything runs properly but there was some syntax or logic issue.